troisinfotech/TalentHub/UI/README.md

 1. Sidebar should have below links
    1. `Home` :
    1. `Survey` : Perform a CRUD and Show Notifications (Success, Failure) based on the response.
    1. `Table` : Create a Table for showing list of items with server side pagination.
-Make a GET API call to this endpoint which accepts limit and offset query params.
+Make a GET API call to [this](https://mockend.com/troisinfotech/TalentHub/posts) endpoint which accepts limit and offset query params.
+You can assume, the total number of rows is 100.
+And to get 10 rows from 20 to 30, use this https://mockend.com/troisinfotech/TalentHub/posts?limit=10&offset=20.
    1. `Logout`

 ### Pull Request